DarkMatterCore/nxdumptool/host/README.md

 Communication is performed through the bulk input and output endpoints using 5-second timeouts.

+Verifying the product string is not required at this moment -- this is because PoC builds of the rewrite branch use a different `APP_TITLE` string.

 ## USB driver

 A USB driver is needed to actually communicate to the target console running nxdumptool.